Do I have to say "I’ll go anywhere"?

 With the flexibility needed to effective service

-Life throws us curveballs and Peace Corps service is no different.
+Life throws us curve-balls and Peace Corps service is no different.
 State preferences if you have them, but also recognize that sometimes things don’t work out as planned.
-Sometimes certain expectations can’t be met in a specific country (such as living in a city when all the potential placements are extremely rural) or maybe your background and experience could be put to better use in a different country.
+Sometimes certain expectations can’t be met in a specific country (such as living in an urban community when all the potential placements are extremely rural) or maybe your background and experience could be put to better use in a different country.

 Ready to start your Peace Corps journey?
 Connect with a recruiter today.